nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 # **Power Subsystem**
 ## **Function of The Subsystem**
-- Provides power to all other subsystems that require voltages and currents not supplied by the low-level controllers or the top level controller.
+- Provides power to all other subsystems that require voltages and currents not supplied through the low-level controllers or the top level controller pins.
 - Allows the robot to be turned off and on.
-- Addition of an emergency stop button in order to meet safety standard.
+- Addition of an emergency stop button in order to meet safety standard and competition requirement.
 ## **Constraints**
 - The power supply must supply 12 V and a current of more than 2 A to accomodate all components that will be running at one time.
 - Fuses will need to be added to the power supply bus for added overcurrent protection.